saeddsoqe/ARM-Assembly-/README.md

 Load from RAM memory with location 0x20001000 four bytes into register R1.

-WRite 0xFF value (one byte length) to RAM memory location 0x20001000.
+Write 0xFF value (one byte length) to RAM memory location 0x20001000.

 Set and clear single bit at position 25 of variable (variable address 0x20001000).